Sarah627/Java_miniatures/README.md

 - for taking custom input from user, either from console or keyboard input, we are going to start using classes.

 - In java to take user input using three classes: Console, BufferedReader, and Scanner.
-For now we will deal with Scanner only.
+For now, we will deal with Scanner only.

-- first of all we need to import the class, so using the keyword `import` we will invoke the `Scanner` class as follows:
+- First, we need to import the class, so using the keyword `import` we will invoke the `Scanner` class as follows:
   ![import scanner class](./images/Scanner%20Class.png)

-  - note that even in import we don't forget the semi colon :) .
+  - note that even in import we don't forget the semi-colon :) .
     ![import scanner](/images/2023_02_Java-Scanner-Class.jpg)

 - Then, we create a new object from Scanner class